 Albania, in the southwestern corner of the Balkan peninsula, was until recently probably the least known country in Europe.
-In virtual isolation from the end of the Second World War until the fall of its Stalinist Communist regime in 1990, it was a country that was very difficult to visit.
+In virtual isolation from the end of the Second World War until the fall of its Stalinist Communist regime in 1990, it was a nation that was very difficult to visit.
 All that has changed, and Albania is now eager to join the world.
-It is a beautiful, very mountainous country, about 28,750 km², with a coastline of 362 kilometres, fascinating towns and villages and a proud and hospitable people of about 3,6 million.
+It is a beautiful, mountainous country, about 28,750 km², with a coastline of 362 kilometres, fascinating towns and villages and a proud and hospitable people of about 3.6 million.

-Albania is unique in that its people probably descended from the ancient Illyrians, and their language is a unique branch of the Indo-European family.
-“Albania” is the Medieval Latin name of the country and its inhabitants used the name Arbër or Arbën in the middle ages.
-The country came to be called “Shqipëria” by its inhabitants, which could be interpreted as “Land of the Eagles” (shqiponjë is Albanian for eagle).
+Albania is unique in that its people probably descended from the ancient Illyrians, and their language is a particular branch of the Indo-European family.
+“Albania” is the Medieval Latin name of the country, and its inhabitants used the name Arbër or Arbën in the middle ages.
+It came to be called “Shqipëria” by its inhabitants, which could be interpreted as “Land of the Eagles” (shqiponjë is Albanian for eagle).
 The double-headed eagle, probably derived from the arms of the Byzantine Empire, was the crest of the family of Skanderbeg, Albania’s National hero, and came to be its symbol.
 However, the word Shqiptar (Albanian) appeared only around 1555, in the oldest known documents written in Albanian, and only to designate the language spoken in the region still called Arbër.